Detailed Statistics from the 'Get Data Out' programme > Introduction

 This page is a guide to help you understand more about the data from Get Data Out.

 - How do I get more technical detail about this data?

 If you have any questions, please get in touch with us here.
 Please mention ‘Get Data Out’ in your email.

 How are patients grouped?

 The Get Data Out programme publishes data about small groups of patients.
-Patients with a particular type of tumour are divided into many small groups by certain characteristics, such as their year of diagnosis, more specific classification of their tumour, patient age or patient sex.
+Patients with a particular type of tumour are divided into many small groups by certain characteristics, such as their year of diagnosis, more specific classification of their tumour, patient age or patient gender.
 Patients with different types of tumours are divided into groups differently because different tumours affect patients in different ways.

 Each small group contains approximately 100 patients with the same characteristics.
 Statistics about each group are routinely calculated and released.
 Because patients have been grouped together in this way, the anonymisation standard has been ‘designed in’, and we are able to release this data safely without any risks to patient confidentiality.
 All data is anonymous.

 You can imagine how we have divided patients into groups by thinking of a tree (or a sideways tree) as in the image shown.
 At the root of the tree are all the patients with a diagnosis of one type of tumour, and as you move along the branches these patients are divided into smaller groups by a certain characteristic.
 If a branch will go on to contain too few patients, then the branch cannot divide any further.
 Because the data is structured in a hierarchical way, we do not calculate statistics for combinations of the small groups.
 In this example, we do not have data on incidence for all endocrine tumours of the brain for a certain year, or the routes to diagnosis for all genders of patients.
 This is to protect patient confidentiality.